-For many people coming for the first time into Debian-based Linux distros, package management may seem convoluted.
+For many people entering into Debian/Ubuntu-based Linux distros for the firest time, package management may seem convoluted.
 Some tutorials tell you to use “apt,” others “apt-get,” and some really old or specific ones use “aptitude.”
 It’s high time to get down to the absolute minutiae and explain the “why, where, what, and how” of the strange and somewhat divided world in this little corner of the Linux universe.

 Regardless of all the small details that distinguish them,

 aptitude are all just different calling cards for Debian’s package management system that interacts with online repositories.
-As if there weren’t enough of these already, there’s also one more package management tool in Debian you may have heard of that deals with on-disk installations:
+As if there weren’t enough of these already, there’s also one more package management tool in Debian or Ubuntu-based systems you might have heard of that deals with on-disk installations:

-Aptitude is the nerve center for the APT, acting as a front-end that you can use if you want to have a detailed look at all the packages that your distro offers in its repositories and those that you’ve added.
+Aptitude is the nerve center of package management, acting as a front-end if you want to have a detailed look at all the packages your distro offers in its repositories and those that you’ve added.
 It’s also one of the few old-school clickable GUIs that run directly inside the terminal.

 What Is APT?